jschmidt92/sog-website/content/knowledgebase/getting-started.md

 ### Config
 This contains the configuration of the framework, it has two parts: the first one is the essential mission parameters that need to be configured in every mission, the second half is the optional modules that you can enable/disable according to your needs.

-The optional modules and their configuration are covered in the README file of each module located in the `SOG_Framework\core\` folder, so let's take a look at the Mission Parameters section now.
+The optional modules and their configuration are covered in the README file of each module located in the `SOGFramework\core\` folder, so let's take a look at the Mission Parameters section now.

 * Debug Mode: Enabled by default, while it's enabled it'll show `DEBUG` missages in the in-game chat which can help with the development of the mission.
 Don't forget to disable this before deploying the mission. `INFO`, `WARNING` and `ERROR` messages will show even if this setting is disabled.

 * End Conditions: There are multiple End Conditions that you can use in your mission which are covered [here](https://github.com/InnovativeStudios/SOG/blob/main/SOGFramework/core/end_conditions/README.md).

 ### CfgDebriefing
-This file is located in `SOG_Framework\debriefing\` folder and it holds all the possible mission endings for the mission.
+This file is located in `SOGFramework\debriefing\` folder and it holds all the possible mission endings for the mission.
 There are two sections by default:
 | Ending | Description |
 | ------- | ----------- |
 | COOP Endings | Mission Endings in Cooperative Mission Type |